jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 [**Update 2023-11-06**] Initially I planned to deploy Pyflink applications on [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/), but I changed the plan to use a local Flink cluster deployed on Docker.
 The main reasons are

 1. It is not clear how to configure a Pyflink application for the managed service.
 For example, Apache Flink supports [pluggable file systems](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/deployment/filesystems/overview/) and the required dependency (eg *flink-s3-fs-hadoop-1.15.2.jar*) should be placed under the *plugins* folder.
 However, the sample Pyflink applications from [pyflink-getting-started](https://github.com/aws-samples/pyflink-getting-started/tree/main/pyflink-examples/StreamingFileSink) and [amazon-kinesis-data-analytics-blueprints](https://github.com/aws-samples/amazon-kinesis-data-analytics-blueprints/tree/main/apps/python-table-api/msk-serverless-to-s3-tableapi-python) either ignore the S3 jar file for deployment or package it together with other dependencies - *none of them uses the S3 jar file as a plugin*.
 I tried multiple different configurations, but all ended up with having an error whose code is *CodeError.InvalidApplicationCode*.
-I don't have such an issue when I deployed the app on a local Flink cluster and I haven't found a way to configure the app for the managed service as yet.
+I don't have such an issue when I deploy the app on a local Flink cluster and I haven't found a way to configure the app for the managed service as yet.
 2. The Pyflink app for *Lab 4* requires the OpenSearch sink connector and the connector is available on *1.16.0+*.
 However, the latest Flink version of the managed service is still *1.15.2* and the sink connector is not available on it.
-Normally the latest version of the managed service is behind two minor versions of the official release, but it seems to take a little longer to catch up at the moment as the version 1.18.0 was released a while ago.
+Normally the latest version of the managed service is behind two minor versions of the official release, but it seems to take a little longer to catch up at the moment - the version 1.18.0 was released a while ago.

 ## Architecture